Drug crimes lawyer in Pemiscot County, MO.

 The chain of custody for evidence must remain intact to ensure its validity in court.
 Any lapses, such as mishandling during collection or improper storage, may render the evidence inadmissible.
 This defense is particularly relevant in Pemiscot County, MO drug crimes and DWI/DUI cases.

-The prosecution must prove your guilt beyond a reasonable doubt.
-If the evidence is circumstantial or fails to directly link you to the drug crime in question, your lawyer can challenge the sufficiency of the case against you in Pemiscot County, MO.
+To secure a conviction in Pemiscot County, MO, the prosecution must demonstrate your guilt guilt beyond a reasonable doubt.
+If the evidence fails to definitively connect you to the crime or relies on speculation, your lawyer can challenge its adequacy.

 Pemiscot County Resources